top of page

 My story..

 Before I became a dietitian, food was something I constantly struggled with.
-My palestinian roots naturally made me a pure lover of eating, but i was constantly preoccupied with how much I was eating, what I was eating and often found myself not able to STOP.
+My Palestinian roots naturally made me a pure lover of eating, but i was constantly preoccupied with how much I was eating, what I was eating and often found myself not able to STOP.
 I went through diet after diet, restricting my intake until I inevitably found myself in front of the fridge going to town on a leftover cake.. (true and sad story).
-Growing up in a naturally thin body, no one ever questioned my eating habits, but I continusoly felt the pressure to stay thin or be as thin as humanely possible.
+Growing up in a naturally thin body, no one ever questioned my eating habits, but I continuously felt the pressure to stay thin or be as thin as humanly possible.
+This pattern persisted throughout my young adulthood and even throughout my dietetic degree, but with time and a lot of reflection, i learned the true meaning of nourishment.

 Comments